Last updated on January 2nd, 2025 at 12:54 am

 Oregon 9.6%

 There are many other reasons why taxes are lower in Mississippi than in some other coastal states and the reasons are that the state and local governments pay attention to the residents/voters and want smaller government.
-It’s far better for an economy if the treasure is in the hands of those who create it.
+Consequently, it’s far better for an economy if the treasure is in the hands of those who create it.

-Update: I have lived in Jackson County, MS full time now for more than two years.
+Update: I have lived in Jackson County, MS full-time now for more than two years.
 Taxes are still low, they creep up a bit as with anywhere but they are not going up as fast as they are in California where members of my family are still “suffering” under the burden.
-Eventually it’s my hope to have more of them move here.
+Eventually, it’s my hope to have more of them move here.

-Life is truly a matter of perspective
+Life is a matter of perspective glass half full

-This blog was not originally created to tout the greatness of the Mississippi Gulf Coast or drag down California or other high cost states.
+This blog was not originally created to tout the greatness of the Mississippi Gulf Coast or drag down California or other high-cost states.
 However, as I encounter more things and situations that beg comparison, the more I am convinced that life is a matter of perspective.
 Most residents of Mississippi may not agree that taxes and the cost of living are not high.

-I also have to recognize that in order for people to live in the high cost states, they must earn more to afford the higher cost of their home.
+I also have to recognize that in order for people to live in the high-cost states, they must earn more to afford the higher cost of their home.
 The chart below indicates how much a family of four must earn to live in the states listed.

 How much does a family of four need to live?